-The Kat Muscat Custodial Committee was established in 2015 to further the legacy of Kat Muscat through projects which support and develop the work of young writers and editors from an underrepresented gender or sex in Australia.
+The Kat Muscat Custodial Committee was established in 2015 to further the legacy of Kat Muscat through projects which support and develop the work of young writers and editors.
 The Kat Muscat Fellowship is the primary means by which the Committee undertakes this task.
 The Committee is auspiced by Express Media.

 About the Fellows

 Maddie Godfrey is a Perth-bred writer, poet, editor, educator and emotional feminist, who uses storytelling to facilitate compassionate conversations about social issues.
 Maddie Godfrey plans to use the fellowship to develop a hybrid manuscript of poetry and personal essays called ‘Womanhood Is A Hungry Mirror’.
 They will use autobiographical experience to explore the complex visibility of female strippers working in their home town of Perth, Western Australia.